catalyst-cloud/catalystcloud-docs/source/ssh-filezilla-setup.rst

 Then click ``OK``

-Now you can access your cloud server’s file system by opening Filezilla and clicking, or right-clicking on the server symbol at the top left corner of the Filezilla window, then selecting the site you just created.
+Now you can access your cloud server’s file system by opening Filezilla and clicking, or right-clicking, on the server symbol at the top left corner of the Filezilla window, then selecting the site you just created.

 ******************************************
 Step 7: Disable Password Authentication (optional)
 ******************************************

-If you have followed the steps above, you should always be able to log in to your server with an SSH key.
-You should should consider disabling password authentication altogether.
+If you have followed the steps above, including saving a copy of your Key Pair in a secure place, you should always be able to log in to your server with an SSH key.

-Key pair authentication massively improves your security, but makes it impossible for you to connect to your server from a friendly PC without first installing your key pair on it.
+You should should now consider disabling password authentication altogether.
 It is recommended to disable password authentication unless you have a specific reason not to.

 To disable password authentication
 ==================================

-Once you have copied your SSH keys unto your server and ensured that you can log in with the SSH keys alone, you can go ahead and restrict the root login to only be permitted via SSH keys.

-In order to do this, log in to your instance.

-First, make a backup of your ``sshd_config`` file by copying it to your home directory, or by making a read-only copy in ``/etc/ssh`` by doing:
+Log in to your instance and make a backup of your ``sshd_config`` file by copying it to your home directory, or by making a read-only copy in ``/etc/ssh`` by doing:

 .. code-block:: bash